Advertisement

 When

-you pick-up your vehicle determine where the drop off point is for your return
+you pick-up your vehicle determine where the drop

 -